GET THE FULL COMPANY

 Governance critics cite transparency concerns over the RLX Technology ownership structure, while company statements argue the dual‑class model preserves strategic stability amid regulatory volatility; for more on business model and revenue, see Revenue Streams & Business Model of RLX Technology.

-RLX Technology Business Model Canvas
+RLX Technology Business Model + Strategy Bundle

 What Recent Changes Have Shaped RLX Technology’s Ownership Landscape?